qoherent/ria-hub-docs/docs/content/.Installation/from-binary.en-us.md

 See the [command line documentation](administration/command-line.md) for information on using `gitea generate secret`.

-### Configure Gitea's working directory
+### Configure RIA Hub's working directory

-**NOTE:** If you plan on running Gitea as a Linux service, you can skip this step, as the service file allows you to set `WorkingDirectory`.
-Otherwise, consider setting this environment variable (semi-)permanently so that Gitea consistently uses the correct working directory.
+**NOTE:** If you plan on running RIA Hub as a Linux service, you can skip this step, as the service file allows you to set `WorkingDirectory`.
+Otherwise, consider setting this environment variable (semi-)permanently so that RIA Hub consistently uses the correct working directory.

 ```sh
 export GITEA_WORK_DIR=/var/lib/gitea/
 ```

-### Copy the Gitea binary to a global location
+### Copy the RIA Hub binary to a global location

 ```sh
 cp gitea /usr/local/bin/gitea